snitkin/Final-Robotics-Project/README.md

 - rosrun image_transport republish compressed in:=raspicam_node/image raw       out:=camera/rgb/image_raw
 - rosrun final_robotics_proect final.py ([1] or [2] or [3])

+## Final
+- on three separate computers run all necessary commands for baton pass
+- for robot 1, also run pathfinding commands after robot 1 enters maze and is in proper position

 # Challenges

 ## Relay